vis-kid/previewer/_posts/2016-10-28-building-webscrapers-02.md

 ```

 The output is quite substantive.
 Take a look and see for yourself what a `Mechanize::Page` object consists of.
 Here you can see all the attributes for that page.
+To me, this is a really handy object to slice up the data you want to extract.

 #### **Output**